opal/opal/README.md

     $ rake opal

-Which will build the corelib into `vm/`.
+This builds opal into `build/`.
 Opal is now ready to use.

 Usage
 -----